AnnieSzeto/software-engineering-notes/architecture-patterns.md

 ### Negatives

 - Lack of elasticity: Restrictive updates, difficult to adopt new tech/languages/frameworks
 - Fault tolerance: High dependence means downtime difficulties.
+One thing going wrong would break the whole application.
-- Scalability: Hard to maintain/handle new changes.
-Whole system needs to be redeployed.
+- Hard to maintain/handle new changes.
+Whole system needs to be redeployed for every small change.
-- Difficult to distribute development due to indivisible database.
+- Scalability: difficult to distribute development due to indivisible database.
   - each team has different agendas (what and when to add)
   - coordination/timing headaches due to shared code/deployment
   - often a mismatch between how various parts wish to be deployed and arranged